Social Enterprise Development Initiative

 Applying for a SEDI Capability Building Grant

-SEDI Grants will help social enterprises purchase business and impact capability building services.
+SEDI Capability Building Grants will help social enterprises purchase business and impact capability building services.
 These services can be from intermediaries and other businesses that support social enterprises to grow their business, scale their impact and further their mission to support Australians experiencing disadvantage.

 Social enterprises are also encouraged to discuss the cost and contractual terms and conditions with any organisation they are considering working with and to only enter into an arrangement if comfortable that the cost is appropriate for the activity and the terms and conditions are fair.

-The initiative supports social enterprises across all states and territories and includes a focus on supporting those social enterprises in regional and remote locations, and First Nations social enterprises.
+The initiative supports social enterprises across all states and territories and includes a focus on supporting those social enterprises in regional and remote locations and First Nations social enterprises.

 Intermediaries can contact IIA directly if they would like to be included on the list of possible SEDI capability building support providers.
 Please note there are no SEDI accredited intermediaries.